Symbols Of Change: The Most Inspiring Change Symbols to Transform Your Life

 Dara knot

-The Celtic Dara knot symbolizes courage, endurance, and inner strength.
+The Celtic Dara Knot symbolizes courage, endurance, and inner strength.
 These traits allow us to adapt to changes in our environment and keep moving forward.

 Dharmachakra